ottomp24/ottomp24/D365FO/CropperControl/README.md

 ## Notes

 For this demo, open source cropperjs library was used.
 More details: https://fengyuanchen.github.io/cropperjs/.
 No modifications were made to such library and it's only used to demonstrate how Extensible Controls work fine with any JavaScript library.
-All rights belongs to the owner only.
+All rights belong to the owner only.